gudzenkov/mlfinlab-research/README.md

 Market microstructure features aim to tease out useful information from the trading behavior of market participants on exchanges.
 These features have become more popular with the increased amount and granularity of data provided by exchanges.
 As a result, multiple models of liquidity, uncertainty, and price impact have emerged from this data.

+#### Entropy_Measures.ipynb

+This notebook explores entropy-based measures for analyzing market microstructure.
+It covers Shannon entropy, plug-in entropy estimation, and Lempel-Ziv entropy complexity to quantify information content and predictability in financial time series.
+These entropy measures help assess market efficiency and can be used as features for machine learning models.

+#### First_Generation.ipynb

+This notebook implements first-generation microstructural features based on classical market microstructure theory.
+It includes bid-ask spread analysis, trade imbalance measures, and basic liquidity metrics.
+These foundational features capture fundamental aspects of order flow and market liquidity that are essential for understanding price formation.

 #### Microstructural-Features.ipynb

 Market microstructure features aim to tease out useful information from the trading behavior of market participants on exchanges.
 These features have become more popular with the increased amount and granularity of data provided by exchanges.
 As a result, multiple models of liquidity, uncertainty, and price impact have emerged from this data.

+#### Second_Generation.ipynb

+This notebook presents second-generation microstructural features that build upon classical measures.
+It includes VPIN (Volume-Synchronized Probability of Informed Trading), Kyle's lambda, and Amihud's illiquidity measure.
+These advanced features better capture information asymmetry, price impact, and market depth dynamics in modern electronic markets.

+#### Third_Generation.ipynb

+This notebook covers third-generation microstructural features based on recent research advances.
+It implements features derived from high-frequency data patterns, including microstructure noise measures, effective spread decomposition, and adverse selection components.
+These cutting-edge features are particularly useful for high-frequency trading strategies and market making applications.

+#### History_Weighted_Regression.ipynb

+This notebook demonstrates the History Weighted Regression (HWR) method for making predictions.
+HWR selects relevant historical instances based on similarity and informativeness to the current observation, then runs regression on this subsample.
+The method is based on papers by Czasonis, Kritzman, and Turkington, offering a novel approach to forecast factor returns by focusing on the most relevant historical periods rather than using all available data.

 #### Chapter4_Exercises.ipynb